BhavikDThummar/demoworkspace/BATCH_DATA_IMPLEMENTATION_SUMMARY.md

 ```

 ### Example Response
-Each item will have `cmHidden.uomId_fromDB` populated from database with only 1 DB call.
+Each item will have `cmHidden.uomName_FromDB` populated from database with only 1 DB call.

 ## 📊 Performance
 - **Before**: N items = N database calls